jmossberg/GildedRose-Refactoring-Kata/cpp/README.md

 3. Traditional unit test with the [Googletest](https://github.com/google/googletest) test framework in the `cpp_googletest/cpp_googletest_unittest` folder.
 4. [Approval tests](https://github.com/approvals/ApprovalTests.cpp) with the [Googletest](https://github.com/google/googletest) test framework in the `cpp_googletest/cpp_googletest_unittest` folder.

-## How to build and run tests using in a Terminal
+## How to build and run tests in a terminal
-All four versions are built and run in the same way using [CMake](https://cmake.org/).
+All four versions are built and run in the same way using [CMake](https://cmake.org/) in a terminal.

-The example below shows how to build [approval tests](https://github.com/approvals/ApprovalTests.cpp) with the [Catch2](https://github.com/catchorg/Catch2) test framework:
+The example below shows how to build and run an [approval test](https://github.com/approvals/ApprovalTests.cpp) with the [Catch2](https://github.com/catchorg/Catch2) test framework:

     $ cd ${GIT_FOLDER}/GildedRose-Refactoring-Kata/cpp/cpp_catch2/cpp_catch2_approvaltest/
     $ mkdir build